2019 Bolivian political crisis: Reactions and anti-Áñez protests

-Capital shut down
+Seat of Government shut down

 The drinking water supplies to parts of both La Paz and El Alto, the second and third largest cities in Bolivia, were cut off.
 According to Gen. Williams Kaliman, it was the plan of insurgents to leave these cities without water or fuel and counteractions to guard public services were covered under the so-called "Sebastián Pagador" plan.

-La Paz's legislature forced the capital's infrastructure, schools, and workplaces to close, claiming this was for reasons of public safety.
+La Paz's legislature forced the seat of government's infrastructure, schools, and workplaces to close, claiming this was for reasons of public safety.
 Supporters of Morales also built barricades on roads that lead to the airport.

 Barricades were placed around the Senkata refinery in El Alto by Morales supporters, cutting power and fuel to El Alto and La Paz.
 Pro-Morales demonstrators entered the refinery and set fire to vehicles within the compound.
 The Bolivian military launched a violent invasion of the site on 19 November using armored vehicles and helicopters, killing three protesters and injuring 22 in the process.

 As a result of blockades from various protests surrounding the city, some goods were also not able to enter.
 Food supply was affected, leading to rationing and controlled prices in El Alto and La Paz.